dylan-k/bestrew/README.md

 **note**: I'm just a writer looking for tools to help other writers do more powerful things with their text.
 As a humble HTML/CSS developer, I'm new to GitHub and to application development in general, so I could use any input at all.
 I consider this project to be a fun excuse to learn new things.

-I've tried [a lot of different submissions tracking methods](http://nocategories.net/ephemera/writing/writing-submission-tools/), but they each gave me a sense of the goldilocks problem: most of them were cold porridge.
+I've tried [a lot of different submissions tracking methods](http://nocategories.net/ephemera/writing/writing-submission-tools/), but they each gave me a sense of the goldilocks problem: none of them were just right.

-Currently, the database is implemented using LibreOffice Base, although I'm considering a shift to TiddlyWiki5, since it is more lightweight and portable.

 ## Features